 In collaboration with our partners from the ELCA, the Saint Paul Area Synod works to answer this call by listening to the Spirit and doing the work necessary to see where a new ministry or a redevelopment might make best sense.
-Currently, the synod has nine mission starts and strategic ministries with new explorations on the horizon.
+Currently, the synod has eight mission starts and strategic ministries with new explorations on the horizon.
 If you feel called to financially support these ministries, we welcome your designated gift on our donation page under the category of "Synod Support."
 (Enter your amount in the field of "Mission Support.")

 Developing out of Christ the King Lutheran (1900 7th St. NW. in New Brighton), Cristo Rey seeks to connect with the growing Latino population in the area.
 The congregation worships every Sunday at noon.
 Weekly Bible study on Wednesdays at 6:30 p.m. provides the foundation for this growing ministry.
-Ana Becerra serves as mission developer for Cristo Rey and can be reached at email@example.com or 763.225.7079.
+Pastor Ana Becerra serves as mission developer for Cristo Rey and can be reached at email@example.com or 763-225-7079.

 Foundation of Life (African National Ministry)